marcmihalack/CmdLineLib/readme.md

 	net.exe ping -address=192.168.1.1

-Starting from version 1.2.0 the default value of `CmdLineConfig.ArgStartsWith` is set to '/' for DOS cmd prompt, and '-' for bash interpreters (cygwin, msys2, etc.).
-Explicitly set value is not affected.
+**Note**: for the command line app to work in both cmd prompt and bash interpreters (cygwin, msys2, etc.) I recomment to use '-' as an argument separator.

 Values of array parameters must be separated with `CmdLineConfig.ArgListSeparator` (default ','), and spaces are not allowed between values: